How much should a cat weigh? What's the average cat weight?

 - Exercise & enrichment games will also help control their weight

-Why is maintaining a healthy weight so important?
+Why is maintaining a healthy weight for a cat so important?

 Other tests can include: